627965745/uol-graduate-web/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.\
 Please see the console for the JSON of new students after submitting the form.
+Please use "/" to view the student list, "/addstudent" to add students and "/courses" to see the courses list.
+You can also navigate from the home page.

 ### Example screenshot